UPPMAX/uppmax4DL/docs/modules1.md

   1) uppmax   2) bioinfo-tools   3) samtools/1.17
 ```

-Now to load `GATK/4.3.0.0`, `bioinfo-tools` is not required.
+To load `GATK/4.3.0.0` now, `bioinfo-tools` is not required because it is already loaded.
-This also demonstrates that loading some modules produces messages that may be helpful for using the module at UPPMAX.
+Loading this module also shows that sometimes, loading a module results in a message that is helpful for using the module at UPPMAX.

 ```
 $ ml GATK/4.3.0.0